mcastany/vscode-saml-extension/README.md

 - `samlExtension.sig_alg`: Configures signature algorithm used when signing an element.
 Default value `rsa-sha256`
 - `samlExtension.digest_alg`: Configure digest algorithm used when signing an element.
 Default value `sha256`
 - `samlExtension.transforms`: Configure transforms used when signing an element.
 Default value `["http://www.w3.org/2000/09/xmldsig#enveloped-signature", "http://www.w3.org/2001/10/xml-exc-c14n#" ]`
 - `samlExtension.publicKey`: Configure public key used when verifying the signature an element.
-Default value ``
+Default value empty
 - `samlExtension.signaturePrefix`: Configures the Signature Namespace prefix used when signing an Element.
 Default value `ds`